 Management of the potential, perceived or actual conflict of interest related to research is completed by the CIRC.
 The purpose of the CIRC is to review research-related conflicts of interest and approve plans to manage the individual conflict of interest in research.
 The CIRC is a standing committee selected by the Associate Vice Chancellor for Research and Economic Development acting on behalf of the Vice Chancellor for Research and Economic Development.
 The committee is composed of seven tenured or tenure track faculty members representing the College of Arts and Sciences, College of Engineering, College of Law, Institute of Agriculture and Natural Resources (the Agricultural Research Division and/or the Cooperative Extension Division) and including the Faculty Senate President and Academic Rights and Responsibilities Committee Chair (or their designees).
 The CIRC is also informed by several ex officio members who provide expertise from colleges, General Counsel, NUTech Ventures, and the Office of Sponsored Programs.
 The committee meets approximately once per month during the academic year.

-COI training is required to be completed at the time of award for sponsored researchers who receive funding from the Public Health Service (which includes NIH, FDA, CDC and more).
+COI training is required to be completed at the time of award for sponsored researchers who receive funding from the Public Health Service (which includes NIH, FDA, CDC and more), sponsored researchers who receive funding from the Department of Energy (DOE) and/or those with a management plan.
 Training must be completed every four years.

 Examples of Conflicts That May Require Management